0x978/GeoGuessr_Resolver/README.md

 - Press '2' in game to place a pin on a location that will exactly score 5000 points. (pressing "guess" is required to guess)

-- Press '3' in game to see a brief description of the correct location.

-- Press '4' in game to open google maps set on the correct location in a new tab.
+- Press '3' in game to open Google Maps set on the correct location in a new tab.

 ## Credits:
 - https://nominatim.org - For providing an API to use to reverse lookup Latitude and Longitude coordinates.